dodopizza/kubectl-shovel/README.md

 > kind-clusters use containerd as container runtime, so functionality with docker-runtime won't be covered.

 * Integration tests require running kind-cluster.
-You can create it with `kind create cluster`.
+You can create it with `make setup`.
 Also you can specify some version for cluster: `kind create cluster --image=kindest/node:<version>`, e.g v1.19.1 version.
 * Then run integration tests with `make test-integration`.
 It will:
   * Build docker image for dumper
   * Upload it to kind-cluster